bkper/exchange-bot/README.md

 - ```exc_code```: Required - The book (currency) exchange code.
 - ```exc_rates_url```: Optional - The rates endpoint url to use.
 Default: [exchangeratesapi.io](https://exchangeratesapi.io/).
 rate.
-- ```exc_base```: Optional - true/false - Define a book as a base and only mirror transactions to other books that matches the exchange base from accounts.
+- ```exc_base```: Optional - true/false - Defines a book as a base and only mirror transactions to other books that matches the exchange base from accounts.
-- ```exc_on_check```: Optional - true/false - True to only exchange on CHECK event.
+- ```exc_on_check```: Optional - true/false - True only to exchange on CHECK event.
 Default is false, performing exchange on POST events.
+- ```exc_historical```: Optional - true/false - Defines if exchange updates should consider balances since the beginning of the book's operation.
+If set to false or not present, updates will consider balances after the book's [closing date](https://help.bkper.com/en/articles/5100445-book-closing-and-lock-dates).

 You can associate multiple books.